aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/_index.md

 ### **Using Designer Spreadsheet**

 Developers can create a designer spreadsheet that contains conditional formatting in Microsoft Excel and then open that spreadsheet with Aspose.Cells for Python via .NET.
-Aspose.Cells for Python via .NET loads and saves the designer spreadsheet, keeping any conditional formatting setting.
+Aspose.Cells for Python via .NET loads and saves the designer spreadsheet, keeping any conditional formatting settings.

 ### **Using the Copy Method**